DaKeypunchAr/DaKeypunchAr/README.md

 - 👋 Hi, I’m @DaKeypunchAr (Real Name: Krishna Keshari) My name is Krishna Keshari.
 I live in Varanasi, Uttar Pradesh (U.P.), India.
   I'm 14 yo at the time of writing this but yeah am soon 15.
   The thing you gotta remember about me is I'm a curious person.
-I have no goal in my life except keep learning.
+I have no goal in my life except keep learning (or UCG, a new philosophical goal made by me)
-  Hence, You may call me goalless.
+  Hence, You may call me goalless. (or you may not)

   I've been programming since 11 (or 12 i don't remember quite. maybe i was near 12).
   My motivation was Scratch (The Visual Programming Language) that I found out in my Computer book (though It was not taught but I'm a curious person).